noporpoise/BitArray/README.md

     void bit_array_set_all(BIT_ARRAY* bitarr)

-Set all 1 bits to 0, and all 0 bits to 1 -- i.e. flip all the bits
+Set all 1 bits to 0, and all 0 bits to 1 (i.e. flip all the bits)

     void bit_array_toggle_all(BIT_ARRAY* bitarr)